-- Prevention of atherosclerosis: the trends observed in these studies suggest that garlic supplementation may produce mild benefits on decreasing : - o total cholesterol, triglycerides, and LDL-C levels - o platelet activity, - o blood pressure, - o arteries stiffness - The combination of these effects may support traditional use as an adjuvant for the prevention of atherosclerosis Preventing or treating the common cold: there is insufficient clinical evidence to grant an indication but data from two clinical trials (Josling, 2001 and Nantz 2012) may support traditional use in preventing or treating the common cold.
+- 1. Prevention of atherosclerosis: the trends observed in these studies suggest that garlic medicines may produce mild benefits on decreasing: - total cholesterol, triglycerides, and LDL-C levels - o platelet activity, - o blood pressure, - o arteries stiffness - Dried powdered garlic: The combination of these effects may support traditional use as an adjuvant for the prevention of atherosclerosis. - Garlic oil: The combination of some of these effects may support traditional use as an adjuvant for the prevention of atherosclerosis. - Dry extract: no data - Dried aged garlic extract (AGE): The combination of some of these effects may support traditional use as an adjuvant for the prevention of atherosclerosis. - 2.
+Preventing or treating the common cold: data from two clinical trials (dried powdered garlic, Josling, 2001; dried aged garlic extract, Nantz et al., 2012) may support traditional use in preventing or treating the common cold. - Dried powdered garlic: traditional use for the relief of symptoms of common cold. - · Garlic oil: no data. - Dry extract: data insufficient to grant an indication for the relief of symptoms of common cold. - Dried aged garlic extract (AGE): traditional use for the relief of symptoms of common cold.